rebfarish/DrinkingProblems/README.md

 ## API Versions and Hardware

 The minimum required Android API is 21.
 It has been successfully tested on emulators and phones running API 27 and 28.
-Currently the device only runs in English and portrait orientation.
+Currently the app only runs in English and portrait orientation.

 ## Third-Party Libraries